makersacademy/bowling-challenge/README.md

 -Gutter game
 -One frame
 -Multiple frames
--Spares
+-Spares Bonus
+-Strike Bonus
+-Implemented an Interface which doesn't have yet the strike bonus implemented.

-### To improve
+### To improve if I would've had more time

--Insert strike bonus
+-Improve the legibility of the Spare and Strike functions -Add strike rules in the interface
--Create a final frame
+-Create final frame